phuihock/metatrader-mcp-server/references/Defining a Unified Function Schema for Cross-Platform LLM Tool Use (OpenAI, Gemini, Claude).md

 }
 ```

 *   **`name`**: (String) The function's identifier.
-Must adhere to specific naming constraints (alphanumeric, underscore, dot, dash, max 64 chars).[10]
+Must adhere to specific naming constraints (alphanumeric, underscore, dot, dash, max 64 chars).
 *   **`description`**: (String, Optional but Recommended) Explains the function's purpose.[10]
-The model uses this to decide when and how to call the function.[2, 11]
+The model uses this to decide when and how to call the function.
-*   **`parameters`**: (Object, Optional) Defines input arguments using **OpenAPI 3.0 JSON Schema Object format**.[10, 12] While based on OpenAPI 3.0, for common parameter types (string, number, boolean, array, object), the structure closely mirrors standard JSON Schema.[2, 13] Note that the Gemini documentation often uses uppercase enum values for types (e.g., `"OBJECT"`, `"STRING"`).[10]
-The Python SDK can automatically generate schemas from Python function definitions and docstrings.[13, 14] Gemini supports parallel function calling, where the model might request multiple function executions in a single turn.[2, 11]
+*   **`parameters`**: (Object, Optional) Defines input arguments using **OpenAPI 3.0 JSON Schema Object format**.
+While based on OpenAPI 3.0, for common parameter types (string, number, boolean, array, object), the structure closely mirrors standard JSON Schema.
+Note that the Gemini documentation often uses uppercase enum values for types (e.g., `"OBJECT"`, `"STRING"`).
+The Python SDK can automatically generate schemas from Python function definitions and docstrings.
+Gemini supports parallel function calling, where the model might request multiple function executions in a single turn.

 ### 2.3.
 Anthropic Claude Tool Use Schema

-Anthropic Claude uses a `tools` parameter, which is a list of tool definition objects [3]:
+Anthropic Claude uses a `tools` parameter, which is a list of tool definition objects:

 ```json
 {